-As part of our effort to create and promote a culture of undergraduate research excellence on the Brantford campus, the Faculty of Liberal Arts funds supports several research apprenticeships annually, funded by the Race Family Undergraduate Research Apprenticeship Program.
+As part of our effort to create and promote a culture of undergraduate research excellence on the Brantford campus, the Faculty of Liberal Arts (FLA) supports several research apprenticeships annually that are funded by the Race Family Undergraduate Research Apprenticeship Program.
 Research apprenticeships are designed to allow an exceptionally qualified undergraduate student to work closely with a faculty member on a project of mutual interest.

 Unlike a research assistantship, in which the student works for a faculty member on the member’s project, an apprenticeship is meant to be a training and mentoring relationship in which the student’s research training is the most important factor.

 The FLA Administrative Assistant to the Dean will send a call for participation on behalf of the FLA Associate Dean and the Coordinator of Undergraduate Research to all continuing Brantford faculty members in the Winter term (for Summer-Fall Research Apprenticeships) and one during the Summer (for Fall-Winter Research Apprenticeships).

 The Office of the Dean will collect requests from interested mentors and student recommendations up until one month before the beginning of the summer (April 1) and fall (Aug.
 1) terms.
 The FLA administrative assistant to the dean will contact the recommended students to see how many are interested in participating.

 If there are more interested students than available spots, the dean will form a committee to choose the participants and match them with appropriate faculty mentors who have indicated interest.
 All selected mentors and students will be contacted by the Office of the Dean.